redis-developer/backend/README.md

   - Fields:
     - `messages`: redis key to messages to this room
     - `id`: id of this room
-    - `json`: JSON representation of this room (used because RediSearch does not support JSON yet)
+    - `json`: JSON representation of this room (used becauseRedis Searchdoes not support JSON yet)
     - `numMembers`: the number of members currently in the room
     - `description`: the description of the room
     - `name`: the name of the room
     - `private`: (true | false) whether the room is searchable
     - `genres`: genres the room is geared towards
-  - Indices (RediSearch):
+  - Indices (Redis Search):
     - `name`: `TEXT`
     - `description`: `TEXT`
     - `genres`: `TAG`